hoangduytran/blender-manual/manual/modeling/meshes/editing/face/shading.rst

 .. tip::

    Use the :doc:`Edge Split </modeling/modifiers/generate/edge_split>`
-   modifier and :doc:`Auto Smooth </modeling/meshes/structure>`
-   within the mesh data properties to balance between smooth surfaces and sharp edges.
+   modifier and :ref:`Smooth by Angle Smooth <bpy.ops.object.shade_smooth_by_angle>` to balance between smooth surfaces and sharp edges.